A Markov model for factorisation of iterated cubic polynomials

 \subsection{Background on tree automorphisms}

-Consider $\mathcal{T}$, a $3$-ary regular rooted tree.
-This is a tree where all vertices have $4$ neighbours, except for the root, which has $3$ neighbours.
-We recall some notation and concepts from arboreal representations.
-Let $X = {0, 1, 2}$ be the alphabet.
-The alphabet $X$, together with the operation of juxtaposition $\ast$, defines a monoid $X^{\ast}$.
-We denote the words of length $n$ as $X^n$.
-The vertices of the $3$-ary regular rooted tree can be identified with elements in $X^{\ast}$.
-Under this notation, $0$ is identified with the vertex on the left of the first level, $1$ with the one in the middle and $2$ for the one on the right.
-If we have identified inductively the vertices in the level $n-1$ with words of length $n-1$ we identify the left descendent of $w$ as $w\ast 0,$ the middle one with $w\ast 1$ and the right one with $w\ast 2.$ We draw as an example the first two levels of the tree.
+Let $\mathcal{T}$ be the regular ternary rooted tree.
+Each vertex has three children and one parent, except for the root, which has three children.
+We recall some standard notation and concepts from the theory of arboreal representations.
+Let $X = {0,1,2}$ be the alphabet.
+Equipped with the operation of concatenation $\ast$ (which we will henceforth denote simply by juxtaposition, writing $uw$ instead of $u \ast w$), it forms a monoid $X^{\ast}$.
+We denote by $X^n$ the set of words of length $n$.
+The vertices of the ternary rooted tree can be identified with elements of $X^{\ast}$, and we will use these identifications interchangeably.
+Under this notation, $0$ corresponds to the left vertex at the first level, $1$ to the middle one, and $2$ to the right one.
+If we have inductively identified the vertices at level $n-1$ with words of length $n-1$, we identify the left descendant of $w$ as $w0$, the middle one as $w1$, and the right one as $w2$.
+As an example, we depict the first two levels of the tree below.